skdarkey/portfolio/README.md

 I then developed machine learning regression models to predict the potential number of downloads an app can get based on its category, type, content rating, price and size.
 I used Scikit-learn for model development, MLFlow for experiment tracking and selection of best most, Flask and Docker for packaging the model as an application, and AWS ECS for deploying the application as a web service.

-The overall goal was to develop an app pricing and revenue forecasting mechanism to make data-informed decisions in pricing and categorizing new apps to ensure their success in the Android app market.
-A link to the EDA notebook is here.
+The overall goal was to develop an app pricing and revenue forecasting mechanism to make data-informed decisions in pricing and categorizing new apps to ensure their success in the Android app market.<br />

 [**Project Notebook can be seen here**](https://colab.research.google.com/drive/1D30kB7bMBgJ77mZqfdnClBh7lHJQi39B)
 ![Sample Analysis](assets/images/How_Much_can_paid_app_earn.png)